 When you share your location, your friend has the option to share their location back.
 You can only request someone else's location after first sharing yours with them.

 The app also allows you to set up notifications for when friends leave or arrive at a specific place.
 For example, you could use this for tracking when a child arrives at or leaves school.

 In iOS 14.4, which released in January 2021, Apple added third-party item-location support.
 It enables third-party manufacturers to create tracking devices for Apple's network.
 The only device that takes advantage of this feature at launch is Belkin's SoundForm Freedom true wireless earbuds.

 In the latest update, the app adds a new "Find My Items" tab.
 Tapping on "add item" will open the object pairing screen.
-You'll need a third-party tracker to use this menu, though none are available beyond the Belkin earbuds.
+You'll need a third-party tracker or device to use this menu.

 iPhone or iPad

 The following steps will turn on the service on an iPhone or iPad:

 - Open the Settings app.

 - Tap on your name, then tap Find My.

 - If you want friends and family to know where you are, you can also turn on Share My Location.